How to Write to Market in Romance

 How to write to market:

-4. Read 2 or 3 books representative of the market.
+- Read 2 or 3 books representative of the market.
 At the very least, read the excerpts that Amazon provides when you click on “Look Inside.”
 Usually, you can read a chapter or two and get a sense of the tone, voice, and style.
+Since many romance books that do well are in KDP, if you have Kindle Unlimited, reading lots of well-selling books is easier.
+But, unless you have to be exclusive on Amazon, don’t exclude romance books that are for sale on other platforms as well.

 Remember, writing to market isn’t a guarantee of success.
 Yes, you have the potential to achieve success IF the market can find you.
-To do that, you need to market your book.
+Along with writing to market, you still need to promote your book.

 Responses